 Improving Physical Health and Wellbeing

-Children per week are now safer having learnt to swim at the YMCA.
+Children are now safer having learnt to swim at the YMCA.

-of young people who accessed Y:Body, Mind and Spirit increased their physical fitness.
+of young people who accessed our programmes increased their physical fitness.

 Y:Youth users improved their fitness, health and motivation